Skip to Content

 One of Notting Hill’s best-known cafes, Farm Girl also just so happens to be one of the best places for brunch in the area too.

-It wouldn’t be one of the best breakfasts in Notting Hill without a wide selection of drinks.
+It wouldn’t be such a great brunch spot without a wide selection of drinks.
 There’s no alcohol on the menu, but you can get a variety of delicious coffee, lattes, and teas.

 After something a bit different?
 Try the Liquid Gold tea; it has turmeric, ginger root, honey, black pepper, and lime.